Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Introduction

 \begin{enumerate}[label=(RQ\arabic*)] \item What are the discourses of ethics that ethical AI toolkits draw on to legitimize their use? \item Who do the toolkits imagine as doing the work of addressing ethics in AI? \item What do toolkits imagine to be the specific work practices of addressing ethics in AI? \end{enumerate}

 To do this, we compiled and qualitatively coded a corpus of 27 AI ethics toolkits (broadly construed) to identify the discourses about ethics, the imagined users of the toolkits, and the work practices the toolkits envision and support.
-We found gaps between the types of stakeholders and work practices the toolkits call for and the support they provide.
-While framing ethics and fairness as sociotechnical issues that require diverse stakeholder involvement and engagement, many of the toolkits focused on technical approaches for individual technical practitioners to undertake.
+We found that AI ethics toolkits largely frame the work of AI ethics as technical work for individual technical practitioners, even as those same toolkits call for engaging broader sets of stakeholders to grapple with social aspects of AI ethics.
+In addition, we find that toolkits do not contend with the organizational, labor, and political implications of AI ethics work in practice.
+In general, we found gaps between the types of stakeholders and work practices the toolkits call for and the support they provide.
+Despite framing ethics and fairness as sociotechnical issues that require diverse stakeholder involvement and engagement, many of the toolkits focused on technical approaches for individual technical practitioners to undertake.
 With few exceptions, toolkits lacked guidance on how to involve more diverse stakeholders or how to navigate organizational power dynamics when addressing AI ethics.\looseness=-1